Tokummia

 Tokummia is a genus of fossil hymenocarine arthropod, known only by one species, Tokummia katalepsis, from the middle Cambrian (508 million years old) Burgess Shale as found in a quarry in Marble Canyon in Canada.

 Etymology

 The genus name Tokummia named after Tokumm Creek which runs through the Marble Canyon where it was found.
 The species name katalepsis is a Greek word for "seizing", "gasping" or "holding".

 Morphology

-Tokummia has a cylindrical body, with the anterior half covered by a 8.78 cm long bivalved carapace.
+Tokummia has a cylindrical body, with the front (anterior) half covered by a 8.78 cm long bivalved carapace.
 At the front of the animal, there are a pair of antennae, possible eyes, mouthparts (mandibles, maxillule and maxilla) and prominent pincer-like maxillipeds.
 These shows the oldest record of arthropod pincers.
 Posterior to the maxillipeds are 50 leg-bearing trunk segments.
 Each of its biramous leg has 5-segmented basipods, followed by an exopod (flap-like outer branch) and 7-segmented endopod (leg-like inner branch).
-The anterior 10 leg pairs have basipodal endites (inner spines) while the remaining leg pairs have widen exopods.
+The anterior 10 leg pairs have basipodal endites (inner spines) while the remaining leg pairs have wide exopods.
 The trunk terminated with a pair of caudal rami.